MetaMask/metamask-docs/wallet/reference/rpc-api.md

 Use this method to [display tokens](../how-to/register-token.md) in MetaMask.

 :::caution Experimental feature
-Support for NFTs (ERC-721 and ERC-1155 tokens) is currently experimental and limited to the extension (not on mobile).
+Support for NFTs (ERC-721 and ERC-1155 tokens) is experimental and currently only available on the extension (not on mobile).
 See [MIP-1](https://github.com/MetaMask/metamask-improvement-proposals/blob/main/MIPs/mip-1.md)
 and the [MIP proposal lifecycle](https://github.com/MetaMask/metamask-improvement-proposals/blob/main/PROCESS-GUIDE.md#proposal-lifecycle)